 The presentation talks about the huge value and power of ONS data for the UK: how it can help us understand where we’ve come from and where we are now – and so help us work out we want to go.

-There’s a mix here of step by step data walkthroughs and raw code: I want to work on getting more of this into a form that’s useable by more people.
-Part of that is testing what actually is useful and iterating.
+There’s a mix here of step by step data walkthroughs and raw code: I want to work on getting more of this into a form that’s as useable as possible, ideally through testing what actually is useful and iterating.

 I’ll add in some to-do notes on things that need updating / changing / improving and change this page as those get done.